Blog News

 Curriculum | July 8, 2021

 How do we know how things work?
 What are atoms and molecules?
 How do human organs function?
 Why are the sparkling lights in the sky?
+In today’s curriculum spotlight, let’s talk about science through history.

-These are questions that humans have been asking from the beginning of time, and we wanted answers.
+These are questions that humans have been asking from the beginning of time, and we want answers.
 This science program tells us about those men and women who asked the questions and then proceeded to find answers to them.
 With a solidly Biblical beginning in, Science in the Beginning, we move on to Science in the Ancient World.
 The stories of Archimedes, Galen, and Hippocrates describe some of their first questions and how they were answered.
 Archimedes is the first person who recorded his observations of mathematics in space as well as things like water displacement, engineering in movement, and calculating volume.
 Galen observed the human body and how each part connected with the others.
 Hippocrates decided that fluids in the body influenced the emotions that we experience.

 Aristotle, one of the greatest scientists and philosophers in history, believed that the Earth was the center of the universe.
 While we can learn so much from his work, we now know that he was wrong on this very important subject.